kingzamzon/docs/docs/sdk/serverless-signing/deploying.md

-# Uploading Your Lit Action
+# Deploying Your Lit Action

 Lit Actions are powerful JavaScript programs that run on a Lit network.
-This guide covers the two processes for providing your Lit Action code to the Lit network.
-For more info on what a Lit Action is, go [here](./overview.md.).
+This guide covers the two approaches to deploying your Lit Action to Lit.
+For more info on what a Lit Action is, go [here](./overview.md).
 For a guide on getting started with Lit Actions, go [here](./quick-start.md).

 In order for the Lit nodes to be able to run your Lit Action, they need access to it's code.
 There are two methods of providing your code to the Lit network for execution: